Hack-Light/HNGi9-CSV-Task/readme.md

 - Clone the repo
 - Change into the cloned directory
 - In your terminal run `npm install`
-- In the `main.js` file, change the `filename` variables to your csv file name without the extention and Team name respectively.
+- In the `main.js` file, change the `filename` variable to your csv file name without the extention.
 - In your terminal run `node main.js`